CodeDead/Logger/README.md

 - [X] Write the code for the DefaultFileAppender
 - [X] Write the code for the XmlFileAppender
 - [X] Write the code for the JsonFileAppender
+- [X] Write the code for the CsvFileAppender
 - [ ] Write the code for the RollingFileAppender
 - [X] Write the code for the WindowsEventAppender
 - [ ] Write documentation